-If you have any questions regarding asbestos at the Institute, or you plan to do a renovation, please call the Industrial Hygiene Program (IHP) in the Environment, Health and Safety Office at (617) 452-3477.
+If you have any questions regarding asbestos at the Institute, please call the Industrial Hygiene Program (IHP) in the Environment, Health and Safety Office at (617) 452-3477.
+If you plan to do a renovation, please submit an Asbestos Survey Request Form to firstname.lastname@example.org.
 Someone from the asbestos program will help you.

 Asbestos in good condition is not an issue, but we should avoid disturbing possible asbestos containing materials when possible.